-So next time you visit, please remember to call into the visitor centre and pick up yours!
+So next time you visit, if you are going onto the parts of the reserve you would normally pay an entry fee for (ie the Reedbed Trail and the path to East Hide), please remember to call into the visitor centre and pick up yours!
 If you arrive before the centre opens do call in on your return and let us know.
 The wristbands are single use, but can be dropped into our recycling bin when you leave.Thank you!

 We spend 90% of net income on conservation, public education and advocacy